 Our clinic is hosting a community event for special needs children.
 There will be an opportunity for pictures with the Easter bunny assisted by trained staff familiar with special needs children from 9:30–11am, a glow in the dark Easter egg hunt, sensory bins and activities, arts and crafts, snacks, and coffee for parents.

 Where: The Helm ABA, 1108 Dallas Drive, Suite 300, Denton; 469/663-2238

 Put on by the City of Keller Parks and Recreation, the sensory egg scramble is specially for kiddos with disabilities.
 Make sure to arrive by 9am as this is the private time put aside for families with special needs.
-There will also be egg hunts broken up by age groups (but not made for children with special needs).
+There will also be egg hunts for typical kids, broken up by age groups up to age 11.
 The Easter Bunny will make an appearance, so bring a camera to snap some pictures.
 Other Easter themed games and activities will be around the park along with food trucks and vendors.

 Where: Bear Creek Park, 400 Bear Creek Parkway, Keller; 817/743-4050

 This event is for children under the age of 16 with special needs and their families.
 Free activities include crafts, face painting, photos with Mr. Bunny, egg hunts, and a petting zoo.
 Please, no pets or glass containers.